easymodo/qimgv/README.md

 ## User interface

 The idea is to have a uncluttered, simple and easy to use UI.
-You can see ui elements only when you need them.
+You can see UI elements only when you need them.

 There is a pull-down panel with thumbnails, as well as folder view (accessible by pressing Return).